DECLASSIFIED · NRG / DFA / EX-26.06 · READING COPY · DISTRIBUTION C

 Why demonstrated capability is worth more than used capability

-If Iran uses a nuclear weapon, it gets the consequences of having used one — and loses the leverage demonstration was buying.
-The federation tracks "used" and "almost used" as separate variables because the strategic value of a demonstrated weapon lives in its continued existence, not its deployment.
-CASS's follow-on point: the same logic recommends timing the demonstration to the moment where the opponent is least able to respond coherently, which is roughly the moment we're heading into.
+If Iran uses the weapon, it gets the consequences of having used one — and loses the leverage the demonstration was buying.
+The federation tracked "used against target" and "near-use incident" as separate variables because the strategic value of a demonstrated weapon lives in its continued existence.
+CASS's follow-on argument: the same logic recommends timing the demonstration to the moment the opponent is least able to respond coherently.
+That moment, by her reading, was exactly the December 2028–January 2029 window.
+Iran tested then.

 Read next